 Tarutao is the largest island of the 51-island National Park archipelago covering a whopping 152 square kilometres.
 Its southern coast lies only four miles from the Malaysian duty-free island of Langkawi.

 The island’s history is sketchy but, by 1946, the inmates were multinational and running their own anarchic society; some were referred to as pirates.
-The British army was invited to clean it up in 1946, and the penal colony was disbanded.
+The British army was invited to clean it up in 1946; the penal colony was disbanded and the large graveyard at the southern end of the island was established.

 Tarutao was declared Thailand’s first National Park in 1972 – incorporating the neighbouring Butang Group in 1974.
 Among its attractions, Tarutao offers lots of walking trails leading to waterfalls, caves, lookouts and isolated beaches, while stories of early clashes between national park rangers, pirates, fisherman and poachers are the stuff of legend.